Evaluating Generative Patent Language Models: Experiments Visualization

 \subsection{Experiment 1}

 The first experiment covers 500 independent claims randomly selected from patents in 2022 (range: 01/01$\sim$04/12).
 These patents are new and are not in the USTPO TACD dataset.
 The performance of different model sizes is shown in Table~\ref{table:evaluation1}.
 In the table, the first column is the size of the model.
 The second column is the ``AE ratio,'' and the 456M model is the best (56.8\%).
 It is noted that all the models perform relatively well, except for the smallest model.
 Even the 128M model has an AE ratio of more than 50\%.
 Also, the largest model is not better, although its size is about 13 times larger than the best model.
 This finding implies that, in a specific domain and with a specific metric, a modest range of model sizes may suffice.
-Continue pursuing larger models might be unnecessary.
+Continuing to pursue larger model sizes might not be necessary.